 - Tri fin setup

 - 9’0” x 24.0” x 3.50”

-This awesome soft-top board is a great choice for beginners all the way through to experienced surfers.
+This awesome soft top board is an excellent choice for beginners all the way through to experienced surfers.
 The 9’0 length is a convenient size that can suit a range of different styles and waves.
-This length is great for learning on, or for those wanting to just have some fun in gentler waves.
+This length is great for learning or for those wanting to have fun in gentler waves.

-Surfers will like the simple bright colours that the board is available in, as well as the double maple-wood stringers.
-Overall this board is a great choice for anyone wanting to experience the magic of a soft-top longboard.
+Surfers will like the simple bright colours that the board is available in and the double maple-wood stringers.
+Overall this board is a great choice for anyone wanting to experience the magic of a soft top longboard.